Woodward Hall is home to First-Year Transition and the First Generation Student Experience Living Learning Communities.

-Every standard occupancy room has a built-in closet or wardrobe, desk and chair, dresser, extra long twin bed, and a room micro-fridge.
-Every room also has high speed internet and cable tv hookups.
-Rooms are roughly 14′ x 16'.
-Enhanced occupancy rooms will have an additional extra long twin bed, and may have an additional desk and desk chair.
+Every standard occupancy double room has a built-in closet or wardrobe, desk and chair, dresser, and extra long twin bed for each resident, and a room micro-fridge.
+Every room also has high speed internet and streaming Apogee tv service.
+Rooms are roughly 14′ x 16′.
+Rooms that are enhanced have additional furniture added.
+More details on our enhanced occupancy rooms can be found here.

 The building of Woodward Hall in 1955 kicked off a flurry of construction on the Gorham campus, which lasted through 1970.
 Woodward Hall was the first dormitory for men.
 It was named for Louis B. Woodward, who taught natural and social sciences at Gorham from 1913 to 1955, and also served as Vice Principal from 1935 to his retirement.

 Woodward’s small size helps students get to know others in their community more easily.
-The hall is close to the shuttle bus stop at Bailey.
+The hall is close to the shuttle bus stop at Bailey Hall.